DRab7792/video-heart-rate-detection/ReadMe.txt

 the subject's heart rate.
 The video does not have to be cropped but it improves results if it is.
 The input must be an avi file.
 The project is built on top of the following framework.
-See this website to eulerian magnify a video: http://people.csail.mit.edu/mrub/vidmag/
+See this website to eulerian magnify a video:

+http://people.csail.mit.edu/mrub/vidmag/

+The processing and calculations take place in VideoAnaDoc.cpp and they are explained in the accompanying pdf file.

 ================================================================================
     MICROSOFT FOUNDATION CLASS LIBRARY : VideoAna Project Overview